atomiv/atomiv.github.io/_pages/about.md

                     <div>
                         <h5>Uroš Ljubenović</h5>
                         <h6>Software Engineer</h6>
-                        <p>Jelena is a passionate Frontend Developer with a background in design.
-She develops web enterprise applications with Angular and designs WordPress themes for content websites.
-She uses Bootstrap and SASS to create custom designs.
-She enjoys working with various technologies in order to deliver.</p>
+                        <p>Uroš is a Software Engineer with a demonstrated history of working in the information technology and services industry.
+He is skilled in .Net Core, C#, Azure services, SQL Server, ASP.NET MVC, System design, Database design.
+Uroš is a strong engineering professional with a Master of Engineering - focused in Information systems and technologies from The Faculty of Organizational Sciences.
+He is interested in system architecture, distributed systems, writing clean and efficient code.
+Uroš joined Atomiv to share experiences in backed development and system design.</p>
                         <div>
                             <i class="fab fa-linkedin"></i>
                             <i class="fab fa-xing"></i>